CMS-Enterprise/sbom-harbor/book/src/SDK/platform/mongodb/migrations.md

 ## Migrations

-Sometimes, it is necessary to refactor a data model after it has already been release to production.
-The `migrations` module provides a mechanism to both `apply` and `rollback` a migration.
+Sometimes, it is necessary to refactor a data model after it has already been released to production.
+The `migrations` module provides a mechanism to either `apply` and `rollback` a migration.
 This mechanism is limited in its opinions and feature set, since migrations are highly contextual by their nature.
 Migration script authors are responsible for ensuring that their migrations are either idempotent and safe to re-run, or for checking the migration log to determine if a script has already been applied.